 To provide amazing customer service experiences, businesses need to begin sending customers behavior based messages that are based on actions taken by the customer.
 These messages should be contextual to the client’s behavior and should add value to the product or service.

 There are some different tools available to businesses who are interested in personalizing messages to customers at scale.
-Email automation tools like Autopilot allow marketers and product managers to send premade emails to customers based on a customer’s lifecycle stage, behavior, or survey feedback for example.
-Other tools like Intercom allow companies to send instant 1-1 messages to customers as they navigate within a software platform.
+Email automation tools allow marketers and product managers to send premade emails to customers based on a customer’s lifecycle stage, behavior, or survey feedback for example.
+Some other tools allow companies to send instant 1-1 messages to customers as they navigate within a software platform.

 By harnessing new technologies to send personalized messages to customers, businesses can increase customer satisfaction.
 Sharing timely and relevant content will make customers more successful and will help to reduce the amount of time needed to speak with customer support representatives.